-One Pan Chicken and Potatoes baked to a golden crisp along with tomatoes, garlic, and oregano!
-Ready in 35 minutes, this tender sheet pan dinner is a healthy and delicious quick dinner idea for busy weeknights or lazy weekends.
+Easy to make One Pan Chicken and Potatoes roasted with tomatoes, garlic, and oregano!
+Ready in 35 minutes, this simple family meal is a healthy and delicious dinner that everyone will love.

 Table of contents